 • Christie's auction house has shut all locations across the US and Europe (including London's King Street from Friday) until further notice and is postponing all sales in March and April, with the exception of two London auctions this week.
 On 19 March, Christie's major May 20th century week sales in New York were postponed to the end of June, absorbing the London sales.
+UPDATE 6 APRIL: Christie’s has postponed its Hong Kong Spring auctions week from the end of May to 5 to 13 July.

 • Phillips auction house has shut its locations across the US and Europe and suspended all auctions until mid-May.
 Phillips has followed Christie's in postponing its mid-May Modern and contemporary art sales in New York to the end of June.